lsst/idf_deploy/runbook/new-projects.md

 In the GCP Console, use the `Select a project` drop down menu from the blue ribbon and click the three dots next to New Project.
 Then select `Manage Resources`.

 Select `Create Folder` and provide the following:
-* Folder Name - Either productions, Intergration or Dev.
+* Folder Name - Production, Intergration or Dev.
-* Location - This should be the name of the top-level folder that this sub-leve folder will be nested in.
+* Location - This should be the name of the top-level folder that this sub-level folder will be nested in.

 Click `Create`.